zfcampus/zf-hal/docs/ref/alternate-resource-return-values.rst

     :linenos:

     public function __construct(
-        $httpStatus,                // HTTP status code used for the response
+        $status,                // HTTP status code used for the response
         $detail,                    // Summary of what happened
         $describedBy = null,        // URI to a description of the problem
         $title = null,              // Generic title for the problem